First patent application

 Manger goes Bauhaus Dessau

-MSMc1 wins the Focus Open Gold - Indepedent international design price
+Active speaker model c1 wins the Focus Open Gold - Indepedent international design award

 On the pic beside Daniela Manger, the designer Stefan Harlé